Unpacking the “Worker Retention Payment” Grant guidelines – A Providers Perspective

 Additionally, it can be used to “forecast” what their “worker retention payment” amount should be and can then be used as a reference point to compare against what the actual dollar value from the Government is once the dollar amount per chargeable hour has been received.

-And what about on-costs? have these been included?
+And what about on-costs?
+How are these being accounted for?

 Ok great, so what happens next?